KuanqiCai/Reading-Notes/AI相关/TUM_I2DL.md

     You will then call the train() method to run the optimization procedure and train the model.

-    After the train() method returns, model.W will contain the parameters that performed best on the validation set over the course of training.
+    After the train() method returns, model.params will contain the parameters that performed best on the validation set over the course of training.
-    In addition, the instance variable solver.loss_history will contain a list of all losses encountered during training and the instance variables solver.train_loss_history and solver.val_loss_history will be lists containing the losses of the model on the training and validation set at each epoch.
+    In addition, the instance variable solver.loss_history will contain a list of all losses encountered during training and the instance variables solver.train_loss_history and solver.val_loss_history will be lists
+    containing the losses of the model on the training and validation set at each epoch.
     """

-    def __init__(self, model, data, loss_func, learning_rate,
+    def __init__(self, model, train_dataloader, val_dataloader,
-                 is_regression=True, verbose=True, print_every=100):
+                 loss_func=CrossEntropyFromLogits(), learning_rate=1e-3,
+                 optimizer=Adam, verbose=True, print_every=1, lr_decay = 1.0,
+                 **kwargs):
         """
         Construct a new Solver instance.

         Required arguments:
         - model: A model object conforming to the API described above

+        - train_dataloader: A generator object returning training data
-        - data: A dictionary of training and validation data with the following:
+        - val_dataloader: A generator object returning validation data
-          'X_train': Training input samples.
-          'X_val':   Validation input samples.
-          'y_train': Training labels.
-          'y_val':   Validation labels.

         - loss_func: Loss function object.
         - learning_rate: Float, learning rate used for gradient descent.

+        - optimizer: The optimizer specifying the update rule

         Optional arguments:
         - verbose: Boolean; if set to false then no output will be printed during